PerilousBooklet/arch-linux-notes/gaming.md

 # How to setup games on Arch Linux
-(Note: I only use arch packages, hence the absence of flatpak/appimage installation instructions)
+(Note: I only use arch packages, hence the absence of other packageing formats installation instructions)

 ## Steam
 ```sh